BenDrozdoff/fantasy_football_2017/README.md

 <h4>Model Specifics</h4>

-Using the 2016 season as training data, I modelled the following statistics at a game level, given the offensive team, defensive team, and stadium:
+Using the 2016 and 2015 seasons as training data (weighting for recency), I modelled the following statistics at a game level, given the offensive team, defensive team, and stadium:

 Rush Attempts<br/>
 Rush Yards<br/>